mbd-s/dotfiles/README.md

 cd ~/dotfiles
 ```

-The setup script works best on a clean install of macOS 12.
+The setup script bootstraps a new Mac.
 It will install a bunch of Homebrew packages (as defined in the [Brewfile](Brewfile)); install and configure [asdf](https://github.com/asdf-vm/asdf) plugins; and symlink the config files:

 ```shell
 make setup